-- 1. Three percent or greater and 10 percent or less of the roof is bare or does not include the radiant surface. - 2.
-Three percent or greater and 10 percent or less of the surface has contaminates, particles or printed information on the surface. - 3.
+- 1. An area greater than two percent and less than or equal to ten percent of the attic facing roof decking is bare or does not include low-emittance. - 2.
+An area greater than two percent and less than or equal to ten percent of the surface has contaminates, particles or printed information on the surface. - 3.
 Radiant barrier is inset stapled (Method 3 only).